yamunariver/Az104/README.md

+## You have an Azure subscription that contains a resource group named RG1.
+RG1 contains a virtual machine that runs daily reports.

+You need to ensure that the virtual machine shuts down when resource group costs exceed 75 percent of the allocated budget.

+Which two actions should you perform?
+Each correct answer presents part of the solution.

+Select all answers that apply.

+Create an action group of type Runbook, and then select Scale Up VM.

+Create an action group of type Runbook, and then select **Stop VM** as an action.

+From Cost Management + Billing, create a new cost analysis.

+From Cost Management + Billing, modify the Budgets settings.

+## Exp: You must go to Cost Management + Billing, and then Budgets to edit the budget associated with the resource group resources.
+You must also create a new action group of the Runbook type, and then choose Stop VM as an action.
+The cost analysis will not stop the virtual machine from running and the Scale Up VM action group is not required.

 ## You have an Azure subscription and a user named User1.

 You need to assign User1 a role that allows the user to create and manage all types of resources in the subscription.
 The solution must prevent User1 from assigning roles to other users.